jprichardson/string.js/README.md

 Why?
 ----

 Personally, I prefer the cleanliness of the way code looks when it appears to be native methods. i.e. when you modify native JavaScript prototypes.
 However, if any app dependency required `string.js`, then the app's string prototype would be modified in every module.
 This could be troublesome.
 So I settled on creating a wrapper a la jQuery style.
-For those of you prototype hatin' fools, there is the method `clobberPrototype()`.
+For those of you prototype hatin' fools, there is the method `extendPrototype()`.

 Here's a list of alternative frameworks: